Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Discussions

 where $'$ denotes the first derivative with respect to time.
-For simplicity, we will assume that it is constant over $[0,T]$ with $\rho_t \equiv \rho$.
-In fact, such a model encompasses the popular Heston model, for which it turns out that $\rho$ is the constant correlation between two Brownian motions within Heston model.
-With the constancy assumption, we can alternatively define leverage effect, from the correlation perspective, as
+For simplicity, we assume that it is constant over $[0,T]$, with $\rho_t \equiv \rho$.
+This setting includes the popular Heston model, in which $\rho$ is the constant correlation between the two Brownian motions.
+Under this constancy assumption, the leverage effect can alternatively be defined, from the correlation perspective, as